-As a musical artist, you likely know that your tracks must go through two stages of production—mixing and mastering—before they reach the ears of your listeners.
-Both are important processes to put your recordings through if you’re planning on sharing your masterpieces with friends, family, or the world!
+As a musical artist, you likely know that your tracks must go through two stages of production—mixing and mastering before they reach the ears of your listeners.
+Both are important processes to put your recordings through if you’re planning on sharing your masterpieces with friends, family, and the world!

 By having your audio mixed and mastered, you’re ensuring that all of the fine details and sound in your recording are brought out and that the finished product sounds polished and professional.

 Even if you’re not planning on mixing and mastering audio yourself, it’s good to know what sound engineers do in both of these processes when you hand your beloved audio artwork over to the pros.

 Mixing is the stage of audio production that comes first.
 The most basic explanation of audio mixing is essentially making sure that the separate tracks, that make up a song or recording, come together and sound balanced and blended when played at once.
 This can be as simple as adjusting the volume of individual elements, or as technical as adjusting the compression and reverb settings in order to make the rough cut of your song sound cohesive and pleasant to listen to.

 Mixing engineers also make the different parts of a song, for example, the bridge, chorus, and verses, work well with one another, and give each a distinct emphasis and role in the song as a whole.
 They coordinate the transitions between each of these sections clear and obvious for the listener at the same time as fitting the tone of the finished song.
 Each instrument has to be carefully focussed on so during the mixing process so that the engineer can hear the very subtle transients that make up the sound and decide how to manipulate it based on their professional ear.
 Mixing vocals is often the most challenging part of the mixing process due to the element often being the most important of the song.
 This is because vocals communicate more than notes and are crucial to get right as it is also mostly the loudest instrument within the mix.